TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 3.2.2**
+- Add new option "Play On A Random Map" created by [Alex2911](https://github.com/Alex2911)
-- Add Witch option: Voting The Witch Saves All The Targets
+- Add Witch option "Voting The Witch Saves All The Targets"
 - We changed the win conditions of the [Lawyer](#lawyer), to make it more viable
 - Bug fix: The Medium now shows the roles of players in the rigth format
+- The name and the role of all winners is now being displayed on the end screen

 **Version 3.2.1**
 - Hotfix for 3.2.0